danfuzz/samizdat/doc/library-guide/Value.md

 #### `get_className(value) -> .`

-Returns the name of the given `value`'s type.
+Returns the name of the given `value`'s class.
 This function is the equivalent to `className(get_class(value))`.

 #### `gt(value, other) -> logic`